-|Cha14||J. Chadwick||Intensitatsverteilung im magnetischen spektrum der b -strahlen von radium B+C||Verhandlungen der deutschen Physikalischen Gesellschaft 16 (1914) 383|
+|Cha14||J. Chadwick||Intensitatsverteilung im magnetischen spektrum der beta-strahlen von radium B+C||Verhandlungen der deutschen Physikalischen Gesellschaft 16 (1914) 383|

 |Ell27||C.D.
 Ellis and W.A.
 Wooster||The Average Energy of Disintegration of Radium E||Proc.
 Roy.
 Soc.
-(A) 117 (1927) 109|
+A 117 (1927) 109|

 |Pau30||W. Pauli||Dear radioactive ladies and gentlemen||Pauli to L. Meitner (in German) , English translation by K. Rieselmann, French translation|